Appealing against an exclusion decision

 If you’re to be excluded from your program for continued unsatisfactory academic performance, the Academic Registrar will email you to tell you this.
 The email will be titled (Urgent) We intend to exclude you from your program for unsatisfactory academic progress or, if you are a higher degree by research (HDR) student, ACTION REQUIRED – Notification of intention to terminate HDR candidature.

-At this point you may be eligible to appeal the exclusion decision if you can meet the grounds stated in section 11.3 of the Assessment: academic progress (coursework programs) procedure; or, if you are an HDR student, the grounds stated in section 20.2 of the Supporting HDR progress process.
+At this point you may be eligible to appeal the exclusion decision if you can meet the grounds stated in the Assessment policy and related procedures (rescinded 31/12/2017) - Assessment: Academic progress (coursework programs) procedure - section 11.3; or, if you are an HDR student, the grounds stated in section 20.2 of the Supporting HDR progress process.

 To submit an appeal, you must have received the notification email from the Academic Registrar.
 You must be an enrolled student or on an approved leave of absence.
 You must submit your appeal within 20 working days from the date when the Academic Registrar sent the notification to you.